15 Squirrel Facts for Squirrel Appreciation Day

 In one study [PDF] of the tree-dwelling plantain squirrels that roam the campus of the National University of Singapore, squirrels were observed jumping almost 10 feet at a stretch.
 In another study with the eastern ground squirrel, one researcher observed a squirrel jumping more than 8 feet between a tree stump and a feeding platform, propelling itself 10 times the length of its body.
 Flying squirrels, obviously, can traverse much farther distances midair—the northern flying squirrel, for instance, can glide up to 295 feet [PDF].

 In fact, they may be more organized than you are.
-A recent study found that eastern fox squirrels living on UC Berkeley's campus cache their nuts according to type.
+A 2017 study found that eastern fox squirrels living on UC Berkeley's campus cache their nuts according to type.
 When given a mixture of walnuts, pecans, almonds, and hazelnuts, the squirrels took the time to hide each type of nut in a specific place.
 This method of "spatial chunking" may help them remember where the nuts are when they go to retrieve them later.
 Though the study wasn't able to determine this for sure, the study's results suggested that the squirrels may have been organizing their caches by even more subtle categories, like the size of the nuts.

 Tree squirrels are one of the most important animals around when it comes to planting forests.
 Though they may be careful about where they bury their acorns and other nuts, they still forget about quite a few of their caches (or at least neglect to retrieve them).
 When they do, those acorns often sprout, resulting in more trees—and eventually, yet more acorns for the squirrels.